seanford/pve_helper_scripts/pve8to9-upgrade/README.md

 - ✅ A live Web Dashboard to track upgrade status in real time
 - ✅ Auto-cleanup of dashboard/websocket processes
 - ✅ Optional headless mode (`--no-dashboard`)
+- ✅ Updates APT repositories for Proxmox 9 (enterprise, no-subscription, and Ceph entries)

 ---